Implementing Celery for Asynchronous Ingestion Tasks

 }

-worker_max_tasks_per_child = 50 # Prevents memory leaks from long-running processes
+worker_max_tasks_per_child = 50 # recycle workers to release leaked memory from imaging libs

 task_acks_late = True